banga19/zero_day/README.md

-This file is explaining about vagrant
+Repo used to explain what the project is about